AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

 If such a method is feasible, then the malicious chain L miner has greater opportunity cost to produce a block reflecting $H_{R,1a}$.
 Moreover, this method prevents chain L (and its miners) from contributing to a potential attack on chain R.

 For this to work, though, miners must verify that blocks *exist* for all reflected headers.
 Is this practical if there are $10^3$ or $10^4$ reflected chains in a simplex?
 The miners are only required to do very small amounts of computation on these other blocks, so their computational capacity won't be a bottleneck here.
 Furthermore, they don't need to keep these other blocks indefinitely, just long enough to be confident that they reflect only headers with existent blocks.
-So they won't need much extra disk space, either -- after a few years, the history of a simplex chain will be larger than, say, the last 12 hours of all simplex-chains' histories combined.
+So they won't need much extra disk space, either -- after a few years, the history of a simplex-chain will be larger than, say, the last 12 hours of all simplex-chains' histories combined.
 What miners will need is *bandwidth*.

 The complexity and impact of this strategy is discussed in \autoref{sec:bandwidth-complexity}.